camunda/camunda-docs/docs/product-manuals/cloud-console/manage-organization/manage-users.md

 title: Manage users of your organization
 ---

+Let's take a closer look at the rights and responsibilities of users in your organization.

 ## General rights concept

 When a user signs up to Camunda Cloud, they receive a personal organization.
 Clusters that the user creates in this organization are assigned to this organization.